When opposed to term life insurance, permanent insurance offers various advantages, including lifelong coverage and cash value.

 So you have a permanent life policy.
 You no longer want to pay the monthly premiums, but want your coverage to continue.
 You can opt for a paid-up option in which the guaranteed death benefit is reduced and no future premium payments are required.

 This is referred to as "reduced paid-up insurance"; “reduced” because your new death benefit is less than the original and “paid-up” because future premiums are not payable.

-Basically, with reduced paid-up insurance, you use your policy’s cash value to purchase a new permanent life insurance plan with a single premium payment.
+Basically, with reduced paid up life insurance, you use your policy’s cash value to purchase a new permanent life plan with a single premium payment.
 The new policy will have a smaller death benefit, but the coverage will be guaranteed for life.
 Also, you will no longer have to make premium payments every month.